Acceptable Lifestyle Targets

 - Also slightly subverted in that although they are a very conservative religious family, they are uniformly nonjudgmental of other people.
 In fact, they embody many of the good things about religion; particularly love, curiosity about the world and generosity and compassion toward others, while most representations of families with similar beliefs in the media are unflattering and emphasize the hypocrisies that sometimes occur in fundamentalist behavior.

 - An episode of The Simpsons has the childless form an activist group ("The children are our future.
 Today belongs to me.") that try to remove all child-friendly things in town.
 They are defeated when the children give them hugs, and succumb to the common germs carried by kids, in a nod to The War of the Worlds.
+Actually a fairly even-handed portrayal - while the childless certainly go too far, the episode also gives them ample reason to be sick of everything always having to be child-friendly.

 - The case of "Octo-Mom".
 At first it was a bit like the septuplets in terms of media coverage.
 Then it came out that she already had 6 kids (all via in-vitro fertilization) and was simultaneously drawing Welfare payments.
 Eep.